A ban on Texas public universities’ diversity offices inches closer to becoming law

 The coordinating board is the state agency that oversees higher education policy at public colleges and universities.

-This amendment was also an attempt to appease Democrats’ concerns that eliminating diversity offices and programs would put universities at risk of losing federal grants, one of the many reasons they kept filing amendments to try and delay the bill's passage Friday night.
+This amendment was also an attempt to appease Democrats’ concerns that eliminating diversity offices and programs would put universities at risk to lose federal grants, one of the many reasons they kept filing amendments to try and delay the bill's passage Friday night.
 Rep. Nicole Collier, D-Fort Worth, said the extension will give universities time to ensure current grants can still comply with any DEI requirements.

-The legislation still needs final passage before it heads back to the upper chamber where the Senate could accept the changes or elect to meet in a conference committee of lawmakers to hash out the differences.
-If the legislation becomes law, Texas would be the second state in the nation with such a ban, following Florida.

-DEI offices have become a mainstay on college and university campuses across the country for years as schools try to boost faculty diversity and help students from all backgrounds succeed.
+Before Monday's vote, Rep. Tony Tinderholt, R-Arlington, proposed an amendment that would reverse the changes made last week, arguing that those who voted for the compromises on Friday night are "complicit" in allowing DEI programs to continue in some form.
+The amendment failed.

 House Democrats lamented that the legislation rolls back progress and jeopardizes investments the state has made in its universities.
 Those who support such offices argue that removing them or weakening their influence will make schools less welcoming places to work and study, turn back efforts to correct past discrimination against students who were not always welcome on campus and stall progress to make public universities' student populations better reflect state demographics.